 Laws related to labour rights and workplace safety are perfect examples of this.
 Non-compliance in these areas carries a double-threat, too; along with the risk of official sanctions, you will also alienate and antagonise your employees.

 This is because frequently flouting workplace safety guidelines will earn your firm a negative reputation.
 The same will happen if it has a poor record in enforcing anti-discrimination and sexual harassment laws.
-Employee retention and recruitment will become a lot harder as a result, making it harder for your company to reach its goals.
+Employee retention and recruitment will become a lot more difficult as a result, making it harder for your company to reach its goals.

 Other Legal Implications of Non-Compliance